The 20 Best Movement Disorders Doctors Near Me

 Hannover, NI, DE

-Gunter Hoglinger practices in Hannover, Germany.
+Gunter Hoglinger practices practicing medicine in Hannover, Germany.
 Hoglinger is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Progressive Supranuclear Palsy Atypical, Progressive Supranuclear Palsy, Supranuclear Ophthalmoplegia, Thrombectomy, and Patent Foramen Ovale Repair.
+They are also highly rated in 21 other conditions, according to our data.
+Their clinical expertise encompasses Progressive Supranuclear Palsy Atypical, Progressive Supranuclear Palsy, Supranuclear Ophthalmoplegia, Thrombectomy, and Deep Brain Stimulation.

 Elite in Movement Disorders